Howard Davis (sprinter)

 Howard Davis (born 27 April 1967) was a Jamaican athlete who competed mainly in the 400 metres.

-He competed for Jamaica in the 1988 Summer Olympics held in Seoul, South Korea in the 4 x 400 metre relay where he won the Silver medal with his teammates Devon Morris, Winthrop Graham and Bertland Cameron.
+He competed for Jamaica in the 1988 Summer Olympics held in Seoul, South Korea in the 4 x 400 metre relay where he won the silver medal with his teammates Devon Morris, Winthrop Graham and Bertland Cameron.

+Running for the Texas A&M Aggies track and field program, Davis anchored the winning 1989 4 × 400 meter relay at the NCAA Division I Outdoor Track and Field Championships.